The Post House in Greyton

 The Post House was proclaimed a National Monument on 28 December 1993 and the unveiling of the plaque was done by former State President F.W. de Klerk.

 Our guest rooms and restaurant have recently been elegantly refurbished and offer guests accommodation for weekend getaways, midweek conferences and intimate country weddings.

 Greyton boasts a variety of art galleries, restaurants, coffee shops and quaint stores.

 Visit the Greyton Saturday morning market and take home delicious local pestos, cheeses, preserves and jams, a variety of baked goods and handmade items.
 Breakfast rolls, lemon curd pancakes and many more wonderful products are on offer.

 Greyton is fast becoming a popular mountain biking town offering routes for all levels of riders.
 Annual mountain biking events take place throughout the year.
-Greyton has proudly hosted the ABSA Cape Epic in 2009 and it will be hosting the ABSA Cape Epic event again in 2014.
+Greyton has proudly hosted the ABSA Cape Epic in 2009 and again in 2014.